 AET 2103 Fundamentals of Flight (2-2-3)

-Covers the basic aspects of atmospheric flight, the aerodynamic characteristics of airplanes and the engine performance, as well as how the geometric shape of the airplane influences these properties.
-Focuses on the analysis of steady and accelerated flights.
+The course covers an introduction to aircraft structures and materials, the basic aspects of atmospheric flight, the aerodynamic characteristics of airplanes and the engine performance, as well as how the geometric shape of the airplane influences these properties.
+The course focuses on the analysis of steady and accelerated flights.